How do I apply for undergraduate on-campus housing?

 All participants will reside in either Evangeline Hall or Highland Hall.
 These halls are located in the Horseshoe area of campus, across Highland Road from the LSU Union.

 I will be living on campus in the fall but I don’t live in Highland Hall or Evangeline Hall.
-Can I live in my fall building during my program?
+Can I live in my fall building during BIOS?

 Unfortunately, we cannot accommodate these requests due to staffing requirements.